-The Current Development Agreement establishes permitted land uses and development densities for the area within the District; establishes platting process and applicable building codes and inspection and permitting procedures; provides immunity from full-purpose annexation by the Town, until certain conditions are met; establishes conditions for limited-purpose annexation; provides for the conditions for Town consent to creation of the District, addition of land to the District, and issuance of bonds by the District; recognizes the Town as the exclusive retail water and sewer service provider; establishes road and utility infrastructure to be constructed by the District for the area within its boundaries; allocates water and wastewater capacities to the District; provides for the District; provides for the District; provides for the District; provides for the Town's delivery of water supply and wastewater treatment collection and treatment service to the area within the District, including central water production and supply facilities; provides for the reimbursement by the Town to District developers for funds advanced for construction of the Trinity River Authority sewer interceptor line serving the area within the District; and provides a process for the provision of police, fire and emergency services to the area within the District.
+The Current Development Agreement establishes permitted land uses and development densities for the area within the District; establishes platting process and applicable building codes and inspection and permitting procedures; provides immunity from full-purpose annexation by the Town through September 2027, until certain conditions are met; establishes conditions for limited-purpose annexation; provides for the conditions for Town consent to creation of the District, addition of land to the District, and issuance of bonds by the District; recognizes the Town as the exclusive retail water and sewer service provider; establishes road and utility infrastructure to be constructed by the District for the area within its boundaries; allocates water and wastewater capacities to the District; provides for the District's phased conveyance to the Town of the water and sewer infrastructure constructed by the District; provides for the Town's delivery of water supply and wastewater treatment collection and treatment service to the area within the District, including central water production and supply facilities; provides for the reimbursement by the Town to District developers for funds advanced for construction of the Trinity River Authority sewer interceptor line serving the area within the District; and provides a process for the provision of police, fire and emergency services to the area within the District.

 The Town will be the sole provider of retail water and wastewater service to residential and commercial customers in the District at the same rates as provided to other customers within the Town.
-The initial term of the Current Development Agreement is 15 years, which may be extended for additional five-year terms, not to exceed 25 years.
+The initial term of the Current Development Agreement is 15 years ending in September 2027, which may be extended for additional five-year terms, not to exceed 25 years.